 I got into makeup sometime in college.
-Before that, I shudder to see pictures.
-And then, maybe worse, was my first year or two experimenting with it.
-But I digress.
+Before that, I shudder to see the pictures.
+And then, maybe worse, was my first year or two experimenting with it…but, I digress.

 If you want to start getting a little more serious about your makeup, I suggest you get a few staple brushes for your bag.
 And doing so doesn’t have to break the bank!
 Using brushes will make your makeup application easier and look more professional!